sid-agrawal/sid-agrawal.github.io/_posts/2021-09-27-sel4-page-count.md

 ===========Start of interesting output================
 ```

-The first part of the output shows the size of the reservation is a number of 4KB pages which is 17 pages.
+The first part of the output shows the size of the reservation is a number of 4 KB pages which is 17 pages.
 We see that the vspace has only 1 reservation which is 17 pages long and is malloced.
+This itself is a little
+odd; I was expecting multiple reservations for code, stack, RO-data etc.

 The second part of the output shows the page directory and table entries.
-Here we see that the 2 PDE are in use with a total of 405(18 + 387) PTEs used in total.
+Here we see that the 2
+PDE are in use with a total of 405(18 + 387) PTEs used in total.

 ### Questions
 Why is there is a discrepancy in the number of pages used?